 3function User() {

-4 let { id } = useParams();
+4 const { userId } = useParams();

-5 return <h1>Welcome, user {id}!</h1>;
+5 return <h1>Welcome, {userId}!</h1>;

 6}

-Both packages are excellent choices for client-side routing in React applications.
+Both packages are excellent choices for client-side routing in React applications. react-router provides the core routing functionality, while react-router-dom provides additional DOM-related features.

 A routing library built by the original creator of React Router.
 Focuses on accessibility and simplicity, with built-in focus management for screen readers.